OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/aisp/Transactions.md

   * OBReadTransaction6/Data/Transaction/MerchantDetails
   * OBReadTransaction6/Data/Transaction/CreditorAgent
   * OBReadTransaction6/Data/Transaction/CreditorAccount
+  * OBReadTransaction6/Data/Transaction/UltimateCreditor
   * OBReadTransaction6/Data/Transaction/DebtorAgent
   * OBReadTransaction6/Data/Transaction/DebtorAccount
+  * OBReadTransaction6/Data/Transaction/UltimateDebtor
 * If the **ReadTransactionsDetail** is granted by the PSU:
   * OBReadTransaction6/Data/Transaction/TransactionInformation **may** be returned if applicable to the transaction and ASPSP (0..1)
   * OBReadTransaction6/Data/Transaction/Balance **may** be returned if applicable to the transaction and ASPSP (0..1)
   * OBReadTransaction6/Data/Transaction/MerchantDetails **may** be returned if applicable to the transaction and ASPSP (0..1)
   * OBReadTransaction6/Data/Transaction/CreditorAgent **may** be returned if applicable to the transaction and ASPSP (0..1)
   * OBReadTransaction6/Data/Transaction/CreditorAccount **may** be returned if applicable to the transaction and ASPSP (0..1)
+  * OBReadTransaction6/Data/Transaction/UltimateCreditor **may** be returned if applicable to the transaction and ASPSP (0..1)
   * OBReadTransaction6/Data/Transaction/DebtorAgent **may** be returned if applicable to the transaction and ASPSP (0..1)
   * OBReadTransaction6/Data/Transaction/DebtorAccount **may** be returned if applicable to the transaction and ASPSP (0..1)
+  * OBReadTransaction6/Data/Transaction/UltimateDebtor **may** be returned if applicable to the transaction and ASPSP (0..1)

 * If the ReadPAN permission is granted by the PSU - the ASPSP may choose to populate the unmasked PAN - if the PAN is being populated in the response for these fields: